huggingface/hub-docs/tasks/src/conversational/about.md

 ## Useful Resources

-In this area, you can insert useful resources about how to train or use a model for this task.
+In this area, you can insert useful resources about how to train or use a model for this task [here](https://github.com/huggingface/hub-docs/blob/main/tasks/src/conversational/about.md).

 This page was made possible thanks to the efforts of [Viraat Aryabumi](https://huggingface.co/viraat).